-In April 2017, Lauren retired from the Cook County State's Attorney's Office after a distinguished 30-year career during which she handled some of Chicago's highest-profile police and correctional officer misconduct prosecutions.
-Lauren’s extensive prosecutorial and investigative review experience positions her as a valuable independent consultant for undertaking case assessment/review, investigative assistance, expert witness work, and litigation support, in cases involving alleged police, correctional officer, and prosecutorial misconduct, wrongful convictions, the use of force and deadly force, officer-involved shootings, Monell claims, Sec.
-1983 civil rights violations, "code of silence" allegations, felony review assessment, internal investigative assistance, and wrongful convictions.
+In April 2017, Lauren retired from the Cook County State's Attorney's Office after a distinguished 30-year career during which she handled some of Chicago's highest-profile prosecutions.
+Lauren’s extensive prosecutorial and investigative review experience positions her as a valuable independent consultant for case assessment, consulting, and expert witness work in civil and criminal cases alleging prosecutorial misconduct.

 Areas of Expertise